 Seek Dual Diagnosis Treatment at The Raleigh House

-At The Raleigh House, our more than 10 years of experience have shown that the majority of addictions come along with mental health challenges.
+At The Raleigh House, our many years of experience have shown that the majority of addictions come along with mental health challenges.
 No matter if your depression triggered your substance abuse or you developed a major depressive disorder because of your ongoing meth use, we can help.

 We provide a gold standard continuum of care and a holistic approach to treatment designed to help you safely detox from meth, get to the bottom of your addiction and mental health challenges, and develop healthy and life-changing coping skills.

 Are you ready to rewrite your story and rebuild a healthy, fulfilling life after addiction and depression?